Four Facts About Tito Gonnella’s Adding Machines

 Both mechanical calculator devices came with some critical issues, but they are still significant devices in the history of calculating machines.
 Gonnella’s dial adder was a six-positional brass and iron device contained in a wooden box.
 It used a pen to enter the numbers.
 While it worked for many simple calculations, the unique tens carry transfer mechanism was prone to jamming.
 This continued even after Gonnella created an anti-jamming device.

 The solid brass-iron keyboard adder used a nine-digit keyboard and a helical drum for the accumulator.
 It wasn’t as fast as other adding machines of its time and required users to add a single digit at a time.
 The keyboard keys were attached to sectors with the corresponding number of teeth.
-This allowed each key to rotate the correct dial the appropriate revolutions to perform the calculation.
+This allowed each key to rotate the correct dial at the appropriate revolutions to perform the calculation.

 Tito Gonnella’s Adding Machines: Historical Significance